Kuliyeah/covid-go-cek-in-api/README.md

 - Copy `.env.example` and change to `.env` then populate the enviroment base on your local configuration
 - To donwload dependecies run `npm install`
 - To start application run `npm start`
+- Ta daaa Its running now on your local
+- It will running on port 8787(default)